-8.4.1.5 - Influence of the underwater currents and sudden moves of the ship on the bell and its umbilical
+8.4.1.5 - Influence of the underwater currents and sudden moves of the ship on the bell/basket and the umbilicals

-Underwater currents that can push the bell and its umbilical may establish during the diving operations.
-Also, due to the density of the water, the bell cannot follow an unexpected move of the boat vertically and thus is hung with an angle during these periods.
+Underwater currents that can push the bell/baskets and the umbilicals may establish during the diving operations.
+Also, due to the density of the water, the bell/basket cannot follow an unexpected move of the boat vertically and thus is hung with an angle during these periods.

-The action of the current on the main umbilical can result in a large buckle, and an excessive length deployed.
-This problem is usually solved with the last generation bells that are provided with a dynamic tensioning system of the umbilical that permanently recovers the excess of slack, and maintains it in tension (This system is explained in point 2.3.10 of the document "Description of a saturation system").

-However, most old generation systems are not equipped with such devices, and their umbilicals are often partly deployed manually.
+The action of the current on the umbilicals can result in large buckles, and an excessive length deployed.
+This problem is solved with some last generation bell umbilicals that are provided with a dynamic tensioning system that permanently recovers the excess of slack, and maintains it in tension.
+However most wet bell are not equipped with such systems that are more common with saturation diving bells, and their umbilicals are often partly deployed manually.
 For this reason, the umbilical of such systems should be secured to the bell wire at regular intervals along its length to prevent it from being attracted by the thrusters.
+The same procedure should be implemented for the divers umbilicals deployed with a basket.
 The whips that are used to secure the umbilical should be designed such that they do not damage it and must be able to slide easily along the cable.
 Also, the distances where these whips are installed on the umbilical must be recorded.
-Usually, endless soft slings or rope slings with large carabineers that are installed on the main cable of the bell are used for this purpose.
+Usually, endless soft slings or rope slings with large carabineers that are installed on the main cable of the bell/basket are used for this purpose.
+The lateral wires can also be used in case of several divers are deployed or the wet bell is used like a basket.

-IMCA says that when securing the umbilical along the cable is not an appropriate solution, a risk assessment should identify the maximum safe length of umbilical, which can be deployed in relation to the depth of the bell.
+IMCA says that when securing the umbilical along the cable is not an appropriate solution, a risk assessment should identify the maximum safe length of umbilical, which can be deployed in relation to the depth of the bell/basket.

-Another problem linked to strong currents is that they can push the bell, which is lowered with an angle as in the photo below instead of vertically.
+Another problem linked to strong currents is that they can push the bell/basket, which is lowered with an angle as in the photo of the closed bell below instead of vertically.
 As a result, the bell is not at the planned location, and the initial calculation for the deployment of the divers' umbilicals can be significantly altered.
 A similar effect may happen in the case of an unexpected violent move of the vessel.